zargony/rails-i18n-updater/README.md

     gem 'rails-i18n-updater'

-If you're using Rails 2.x without Bundler, you need to add `config.gem 'rails-i18n-updater'` to `config/environments.rb` instead.

-If you previously used the rails-i18n-updater plugin, you should remove it after switching to the gem by simply deleting the directory `vendor/plugins/rails-i18n-updater` in your application.

-To add the i18n:update task to your application, add the following to your `Rakefile`:

-    require 'rails_i18n_updater/tasks'

 Use the i18n:update task to initially download core translations:

     $ rake i18n:update

+If you're using Rails 2.x without Bundler, you need to add `config.gem 'rails-i18n-updater'` to `config/environments.rb`.
+Also, you need to manually include the i18n:update task by adding `require 'rails_i18n_updater/tasks'` to your application's `Rakefile`.

+If you previously used the rails-i18n-updater plugin, you should remove it after switching to the gem by simply deleting the directory `vendor/plugins/rails-i18n-updater` in your application.

 Update
 ------